-Bipolar Depression—Counselors in Johnson City, TN
+Bipolar disorder: Find Treatment in Johnson City, TN

 Defining Mania and Depression

-When someone has Bipolar Depression, their behavior and state of mind can confuse and bewilder their loved ones and even themselves.
+When someone has bipolar Depression, their behavior and state of mind can confuse and bewilder their loved ones and even themselves.
 Understanding how the illness functions is often a key to healing.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) describes in details each cycle of Bipolar—mania and depression.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) describes in details each cycle of bipolar—mania and depression.

 “Depression is a painfully slow, crashing death.

 Mania is the other extreme, a wild roller coaster run off its tracks.”

 When people who have bipolar are swung into the depression phase, then they will feel intense weepiness, numbness, and/or sadness for the majority of each day and for a continuous two-week period.
 Additionally, a severe apathy toward daily activities will be experienced along with at least three of the following signs: